salrashid123/iap_identity_platform_backend_services/README.md

 In this mode, we will configure IAP to use an [Internet Network Endpoint Group](https://cloud.google.com/load-balancing/docs/negs/internet-neg-concepts).

-This sequece builds off of the `GCE-Backend` configuration and loadbalancer it has setup.
+This sequence builds off of the `GCE-Backend` configuration and loadbalancer we setup earlier setup.
 Please complete the `GCE Bakend` setup before proceeding.

 In this flow, the request proceeds as:
 `user -> IAP -> Internet NEG -> VM(envoy -> backend)`